Thomas & Mercer | 2016

 I really liked this.
 It’s dark.
 It’s interesting.
 There are so many layers to the story, to the mystery.
 It’s never what you think it is.

-I’ve never read anything by Anne Frasier before, though I do have a few of her books on my TBR shelf.
+I’ve never read anything by Anne Frasier before, though I do have a few of her books on my TBR.
 I will definitely be moving those books closer to the top of the pile.

 Det.
-Jude Fontaine makes a daring escape after 3 years in captivity.
+Jude Fontaine makes a daring escape after 3 years in captivity at the hands of a psychopath.
 She’s not herself anymore.
 She’s been subjected to unknown tortures and horrors.
 She sees everything in the world with new eyes, including herself.

 Clawing her way back to some semblance of stable mental health, Jude goes back to work as a Homicide detective, while trying to find new ways to just be alive.
 (Sleeping on the roof, for instance.)
 Everything about Jude is switched off after her return.
 She has no sense of humour, she is flat and unemotional.
 She doesn’t know how to exist anymore.
 And this starting point requires that the plot elements, and secondary characters, have some A+ development.

-Her trauma and recovery has got to be believable, yet on pace with the rest of the book so you don’t feel bogged down with “personal issues”.
-I think Frasier really pulled that off.
+Her trauma and recovery have to be believable, yet on pace with the rest of the book so you don’t feel bogged down with “personal issues”.
+I think Frasier pulled that off with flying colours.

 At times, the plot felt a bit disconnected as I couldn’t see how the crimes were going to mesh together.
 It jumped around a bit too much, with the only thing tying the threads being Jude’s personal issues.

 Are we investigating Jude’s abduction or the dead girl?
 Or the head in the helmet?
 Like what’s the deal with her father and brother?

-The link between all of these could have been a little bit more visible; bread crumbs should have been a bit more obvious, as not to lose the reader along the way.
+The link between all of these could have been a little bit more visible; bread crumbs should have been a bit more obvious, so as not to lose the reader along the way.

 Also, the title makes me think of this for some reason???